twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.01-basic-memory-setup/problem/readme.md

+# Building a Memory System for Personal Assistants

 Personal assistants need to truly understand who you are.
 They need to know your preferences, habits, and important details about your life.

-An LLM system that learns and retains this information is a long-term goal for many AI applications.
+An [LLM system](/PLACEHOLDER/llm-systems) that learns and retains this information is a long-term goal for many AI applications.
+It's an area of extremely active research.

-The [AI SDK](https://sdk.vercel.ai/) provides all the primitives you need to build a memory system.
+The [AI SDK](/PLACEHOLDER/ai-sdk) provides all the primitives you need to build a memory system.
 However, the real challenge is in the implementation details.
-Let's start with a simple memory setup that loads existing memories and extracts new ones from conversations.

 In this exercise, you'll build the foundational pieces: loading memories from a database, displaying them to the model, and extracting new permanent memories from each conversation.

 ## Steps To Complete

+### Understanding Memory Systems

-- [ ] Understand that building a personal assistant requires a memory system to learn user preferences and information over time
+- [ ] Understand why personal assistants need memory systems

-  - Memory systems allow LLMs to retain information about users across conversations
+Memory systems allow [LLMs](/PLACEHOLDER/large-language-models) to retain information about users across conversations.
+This enables:

-  - This is an area of active research with many potential applications
+- Learning user preferences and habits over time
+- Providing personalized assistance
+- Building trust through demonstrated understanding

 ### Loading Memories From The Database

-- [ ] Review the code structure in `api/chat.ts` and locate the POST route handler
+- [ ] Review the code structure in `api/chat.ts`

-  - This is where incoming chat messages are processed
-  - The system prompt currently has a placeholder for memories in XML tags
+Look at the POST route handler where incoming chat messages are processed.
+The system prompt currently has a placeholder for memories in XML tags.

-- [ ] Load memories from the database in the POST route
+- [ ] Locate the imported memory functions

-  - Notice that `loadMemories` and `saveMemories` are already imported at the top of the file
+The [`loadMemories`](/PLACEHOLDER/load-memories) and [`saveMemories`](/PLACEHOLDER/save-memories) functions are already imported:

 ```ts
 import {